-Protein is probably the single most important part of every meal for gastric bypass patients.
+Protein is probably the most important part of every meal for gastric bypass patients.
 This is why you should always eat protein first.
-By eating protein first, you reduce the odds of being “too full” without finishing the protein part of the meal.
+Eating protein first reduces the odds of being “too full” without finishing the protein part of the meal.

-Patients should be eating at least 60-90 grams of protein every day.
+Patients should eat at least 60-90 grams of protein daily.
 This can be through lean meats, protein products or supplements, dairy, and legumes.
 Finding ways to incorporate the right amount of protein into your post-op diet can be tricky – but is 100% required.

 Solution: Increase protein intake and log the specific amount of protein into a food journal.
 Keep track of how you feel as you increase your protein levels.
 Note any times of the day where fatigue sets in and start to understand your body’s relationship (cause and effect) with food.

 Medication can play a role in feeling drained and can even cause stalls or plateaus after gastric bypass surgery.

 Solution: Speak with your primary care physician before adjusting, stopping, or changing any medications.

 8. Too Little or Too Much Sleep

 Sleep plays a huge role (and one of the most obvious factors) in feeling exhausted after undergoing weight loss operation.
 Everyone has a different sleep schedule, patterns, and needs.
 Not enough sleep can build up and have ramifications throughout the day as could getting too much sleep.